CHILD PROTECTION & SAFEGUARDING ADULTS AT RISK POLICY

 - Endeavour to keep up-to-date with national developments relating to the care and protection of children and young people.

-- Take seriously any allegation or suspicion of abuse towards a child with whom the theatre is in contact and recognise that any child can be subject to abuse and that any matter arising from this will be dealt with appropriately following a clear set of procedures.
+- Take seriously any allegation or suspicion of abuse towards a child with whom Bromley Little Theatre is in contact and recognise that any child can be subject to abuse and that any matter arising from this will be dealt with appropriately following a clear set of procedures.

 - Ensure that volunteers who are in positions of trust in respect of children and young people, are aware of the law relating to sexual activity with under 18’s.